Make a list and check it twice!

 Sometimes the best solutions are also the easiest to implement and require no financial investment at all.
 His solution was to create checklists, like the ones airline pilots go through prior to takeoff.
 Atul Gawande claimed the checklist they developed reduced complications from surgery by 35% and deaths by 47%.
 It’s not just about writing a list of things to check, but should be several lists and put into the best possible order.
-Finding out you estimated the job with the wrong wiring method just before submitting the bid will help you avoid the mistake of submitting the it, but it isn’t going to help you win that job.
+Finding out you estimated the job with the wrong wiring method just before submitting the bid will help you avoid the mistake of submitting it, but it isn’t going to help you win that job.

 Most estimators already do these lists in their heads and know what to look for, but occasionally, something gets forgotten, misinterpreted, or assumed.
-Create your check lists, add checks for mistakes made in the past, and keep updating it.
+Create your checklists, add checks for mistakes made in the past, and keep updating them.
 Whenever you find a mistake, update your checklist.
 The most successful estimators have systems in which several people are involved in checking the job before it goes out.
 Without the checks and balances of other people, it’s easy to become complacent and gloss over the list.

-The result will be higher quality, more reliable estimates which will increase the confidence of everyone involved and the reputation of your company.
+The result will be higher quality, more reliable estimates which will increase the confidence of everyone involved, and the reputation of your company.